rozbb/draft-waict-transparency/waict-apis.md

 (TODO: consider how to deal with longer latency on enrollments.
 Should you get a timestamp for when the next epoch lands, or should your connection just hang until it comes)

 (TODO: this doesn't give the site an easy way to interface with the transparency service going forward.
 If the site wants to call `/append`, what authentication mechanism does it use?
 How do we ensure it is the same person that registered the site?
 One thought is to make this process challenge-response like ACME.
 That is, have `$tdomain/begin-enroll` responds with two values, `chal` and `api-key`.
 The site puts `chal` in its `/.well-known`, and it saves the `api-key`.
-Then when `$tdomain/end-enroll?site=$site` is called, it will validate `chal` and thus enable `api-key`.
+Then when `$tdomain/end-enroll?domain=<domain>` is called, it will validate `chal` and thus enable `api-key`.
 Another idea is to keep the 1-shot enrollment and just have the `/.well-known` file contain a pubkey.
 But pulling in a whole new sig standard for this seems like overkill)

-If the domain already exists in the transparency service's prefix tree, then the service checks if the object is the special unenrollment form and, if so, replaces the site's leaf with a `TombstoneEntry` with the current time.
+If the domain already exists in the transparency service's prefix tree, then the service checks if the object is the special unenrollment form and, if so:
+1. Replaces the site's leaf with a `TombstoneEntry` with the current time `t`
+1. Appends a `TreeEventRemove` struct to the sequence of events, with `domain` set to the given domain and `timestamp` set to `t`
 If the object is not the special unenrollment form, then the transparency service updates the leaf's `asset_host` field with the provided one.

 Note: In all endpoints, it is intentional that `time_created` never changes for as long as that entry exists.
 The only time it changes is on deletion of that leaf.